Billions needed to upgrade Egypt's power grid as summer crunch looms

 "Once the subsidies are removed, companies will come right away," said Mashaly.

-Mashaly said that the power sector should eventually be privatised, in keeping with the global trend.
+Mashaly said that the power sector should eventually be privatized, in keeping with the global trend.

 Her ministry says that installed capacity of the grid will be close to 34,000 megawatts (MW) by this summer, provided that maintenance on several plants is completed on schedule and if three new plants come on line.